 Ayed Morrar, an unlikely community organizer, unites Palestinians from all political factions and Israelis to save his village from destruction by Israel’s Separation Barrier.
 Victory seems improbable until his 15-year-old daughter, Iltezam, launches a women’s contingent that quickly moves to the front lines.

-"Do the Math," is based on a Rolling Stone article by Bill McKibben last year, and on a multi-city tour he took over the last few months.
+U.S TELEVISION PREMIERE | "Do the Math," is based on a Rolling Stone article by Bill McKibben last year, and on a multi-city tour he took over the last few months.
 He states we only need to know three numbers to understand climate change.
 This film opens up the debate on the issue.

-Defying cultural norms and family expectations, 22 yr-old Heba Afify takes to the streets to report on an Egypt in turmoil, using tweets, texts and Facebook posts.
+U.S TELEVISION PREMIERE | Defying cultural norms and family expectations, 22 yr-old Heba Afify takes to the streets to report on an Egypt in turmoil, using tweets, texts and Facebook posts.
 Her coming of age, political awakening and the disillusionment that follows, mirrors that of a nation seeking the freedom to shape its own destiny, dignity and democracy.

-This documentary that takes a provocative look at Indian life in the 21st Century: from the fragile hierarchy on top of the breath-taking steel structures in New York City to life 'on the Rez' where problems like unemployment and crime make it hard to see the pristine beauty of the surrounding lands.
-The film allows exceptional access to the lives of these ironworkers and in the process offers an intriguingly different perspective on contemporary Native Americans.
+U.S TELEVISION PREMIERE | This film takes a provocative look at 21st Century Indian life: from the top of the steel structures in New York City to life 'on the Rez' where unemployment and crime make it hard to see the pristine beauty of the surrounding lands.
+The film shows the lives of ironworkers and offers a new perspective on contemporary Native Americans.

-The most ambitious project ever conceived on the Internet: Google's master plan to scan every book in the world and the people trying to stop them.
+U.S TELEVISION PREMIERE | The most ambitious project ever conceived on the Internet: Google's master plan to scan every book in the world and the people trying to stop them.
 Google says they are building a library for mankind, but some say they also have other intentions.

-Every day, the world over, large amounts of high-level radioactive waste created by nuclear power plants is placed in interim storage, which is vulnerable to natural disasters, man-made disasters, and to societal changes.
-In Finland the world’s first permanent repository is being hewn out of solid rock - a huge system of underground tunnels - that must last 100,000 years as this is how long the waste remains hazardous.
+U.S TELEVISION PREMIERE | Every day, large amounts of radioactive waste is placed in interim storage, which is vulnerable to natural & man-made disasters.
+In Finland, the world’s first permanent repository is being hewn out of solid rock - a huge system of underground tunnels - that must last 100,000 years as this is how long the waste remains hazardous.